waleedgondal/save-deep/README.md

 #### Option 2: Install PyCaffe and run python script directly

-You first need to (http://installing-caffe-the-right-way.wikidot.com/start)[install and setup pycaffe] on your own machine, and install the pandas package:
+You first need to [install and setup pycaffe](http://installing-caffe-the-right-way.wikidot.com/start) on your own machine, and install the pandas python package.

-    $ pip install pandas

 You may then run the `save.py` script directly, saving just the fully connected layers of AlexNet by executing:

     $ python save.py -m ./model -b fc6,fc7,fc7 -i ./images -o ./out